AICoE/elyra-aidevsecops-tutorial/docs/source/pre-requisite.md

 - Namespace for deployment
 - Cloud object storage

+If you are using the [Meteor](https://github.com/AICoE/meteor) environment, some of these will already be setup for you.

 ### GitHub account

 The project is based on GitHub, if you don't have one just following this [link](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account).